-The only surviving Porsche Type 64 will head to RM Sotheby’s Monterey Sale 15 – 17 August 2019 and is likely to stimulate interest from German marque collectors around the world.
+The only surviving Porsche Type 64 will head to RM Sotheby’s Monterey Sale 15 – 17 August 2019 with an expected $20,000,000 price tag attracting collectors from around the world.

 Historically significant and the eldest classic to ever wear the Porsche brand, the 1939 Type 64 was a motorsport leader in 1920s and 1930s.

 The Type 64 was born virtually by accident following the organisation of the 1,500-kilometer Berlin-Rome race set for September 1939, which was specifically to promote Germany’s infamous autobahn and to celebrate the launch of the KdF-Wagen production car.

 In preparation for the race, the government-owned Volkswagen commissioned three special long-distance racing versions of the KdF-Wagen, known internally to Porsche and his engineers as the Type 64.
 Designed by the same engineers who would go on to create the 356, the cars were built at Reutter Works across the street from Zuffenhausen over 1939-1940, with lightweight aluminium bodies and the wheels fully covered in removable alloy panels.

 “Without the Type 64, there would be no Porsche 356, no 550, no 911”

 “This is Porsche’s origin story, the car that birthed the company’s legend, and it offers collectors what is likely an unrepeatable opportunity to sit in the seat of Ferdinand and Ferry Porsche.
 With this car, the new owner will not only be invited to the first row of every Porsche event worldwide—they will be the first row!”

 The Porsche 64 shares the same suspension and powertrain as the Type 1 Volkswagen but the similarities end there with an alloy body and some creative aircraft technology taking the 64 to a new level.